Local Government Support

 LTADD assists with many land use programs.
 They include, but are not limited to the following:

-- JLUS (Joint Land Use Study): A cooperative effort between Fort Knox and all of its contiguous neighbors to implement land use planning that facilitates the ability of Fort Knox to maintain its training missions and avoid incompatible land use issues.
-During the Summer of 2008, LTAFF finished the JLUS Update.
-LTADD hosts regular meetings of the JLUS Technical Committee
+• CUP (Compatible Use Plan): A cooperative effort between Fort Knox and all of its contiguous neighbors to implement land use planning that facilitates the ability of Fort Knox to maintain its training missions and avoid incompatible land use issues.
+In Jan.
+2022, LTADD finished the CUP.
+Efforts are continuing to implement the resulting strategies.
+Please go to missionknox.org for additional information.

 Training